simchaFarag/theory-in-an-instant/README.md

 # Theory in an Instant
-C# server and ReactJS inetrface with connection to SQL server.
+C# server and ReactJS inetrface with connection to SQL DB.

 ### What you can do:
 - Learn theory by playing.